|

 In what consist this project? |

-We male samples by counting marine debris on the beaches and determine the degree of pollution; as well as to estimate the amount of macroplastics and mesoplastics present.
+This research consists of an evaluation of solid waste on the beaches of the Las Baulas National Marine Park in Guanacaste and Tamarindo beach.
+We make samples by counting marine debris on the beaches and determine the degree of pollution; as well as to estimate the amount of macroplastics and mesoplastics present.
 These samples will be taken at specific points (transects) along each beach.
-Both on Carbón and Tamarindo beaches, the samples will be taken at the beginning, middle and end of the beach; Grande and Ventanas, as these are sea turtle nesting beaches, we will be taking more than three transects per beach. |
+Both on Carbón and Tamarindo beaches, the samples will be taken at the beginning, middle and end of the beach; Grande and Ventanas, as these are sea turtle nesting beaches, we will be taking more than three transects per beach.

 General objective |